The animal must be id-marked

-The animal is to be checked at an Entry Point
+The animal must be reported for control at an EU Point of Entry

-An animal that comes from a non-EU country must be brought into the EU at a so-called Entry Point (please see the list in the right-hand column).
+An animal that comes from a non-EU country must be brought into the EU at a so-called Entry Point.
 Two Entry Points are available for animals that are brought directly to Sweden from a non-EU country: Arlanda airport in Stockholm, and Landvetter airport in Gothenburg.

 The veterinary certificate is valid for four months for travelling within the EU from the date of the stamp, or until the rabies vaccination referred to in the certificate is no longer valid, whichever comes first.

 If the animal is brought into the EU through an Entry Point in another EU country, the animal is to be checked there and the veterinary certificate stamped before the animal is allowed to continue.
+Contact the Entry Point to get more information on how this is done.
 The animal may then be brought into Sweden through any customs location, where you are to report the animal to the customs authority.

 The animal travels within five days of the owner’s travel to the same destination